 Kurt Gerstein, Germany.
 SS officer who tried to warn the world, including the Pope, but was ignored.
 In 1945 he turned himself in to the Allies.
 He was found dead in prison under mysterious circumstances.
 The report he wrote helped confirm to the world and provide comprehensive details of the Nazi extermination plan, "The Final Solution".
 Even early in his career he openly expressed his opposition to Nazi rule.

-He truly believed that if people knew the truth about the death camps, as provided by his own eye witness accounts, the world would protest and the extermination would stop.
+He truly believed that if people knew the truth about the death camps, as provided by his own eyewitness accounts, the world would protest, and the extermination would stop.
 He risked his life trying to change the fate of the doomed.
 He stood alone against tyranny.

 And I look, and I think; who were these people; Irene Sender, Miep Gies (who helped Anne Frank) and so many others.
 Who were they?

-Were they the type we see in action films? (usually starring Arnold Schwarzenegger, Bruce Willis, Jean Claude Van Damme or Sylvester Stallone)?
+Were they the type we see in action films?
+(Usually starring Arnold Schwarzenegger, Bruce Willis, Jean Claude Van Damme or Sylvester Stallone)?

 No, not at all, many of these were women, petite and untrained in any combatives or martial arts.
 What they had was spirit and courage.
 The had something inside that defied the greatest war machine of all time; they had a heart that cared and was willing to act.
-And when they were caught they revealed such strength that even the most brutal and sadistic Nazis could not break them.
+And when they were caught, they revealed such strength that even the most brutal and sadistic Nazis could not break them.
 These women had an invisible strength that could not be broken with any physical means.

 How does this relate to Krav Maga and what can we learn from these great souls?

-When someone comes to me for training and their stated goal is self preservation, I must take this to heart.
+When someone comes to me for training and their stated goal is self-preservation, I must take this to heart.
 I have come to learn that all the techniques in the world are useless unless a person has a mindset to fight back.
 Irene Sendler fought back.

-Before Self Defense there must be resolve, before self defense there must be a spirit in your heart that says "I will not give in to tyranny", before self defense there must be unbendable will; the will to live, the will to be free.
+Before Self Defense there must be resolve, before self-defense there must be a spirit in your heart that says, "I will not give in to tyranny", before self-defense there must be unbendable will; the will to live, the will to be free.

-Before self defense there was be moral courage.
+Before self-defense there must be moral courage.

-When I was being tested for brown belt I had to go through my own minor hell.
+When I was being tested for brown belt, I had to go through my own minor hell.
 It was the most difficult challenge of my life at that point, my physical powers were depleted.
 But I kept going, I simply refused to give up.
 When it was all over my teacher said to me,"I was not testing your technique, I was testing your will to survive."